Agbiolab logo

 Descriptive.

-from 0 to 10 to indicate attribute intensity, as dictated by the
+ratings from 0 to 10 to indicate attribute intensity, as

-characterize the sample in language commonly used by the
+that characterize the sample in language commonly used

 Who performs the Sensory Assessment?